dmichaels/public/work/resume.md

 <ins>**Lycos, Waltham, MA | September 1997 – February 2006**</ins> <br />
 Implemented an editorial tool used to evaluate results for specialized search product using C# and ASP.NET.
 Contributed to some search engine/service work.
 Experimented with Lucene.NET.

-Worked on small team to develop search product aggregating search across a number of dating (yes, dating) sites.
-Developed an extensible, multi-threaded service in C# collecting disparate data from partner feeds to to database (Oracle); ported this to run on Linux using Mono.
-Worked with the FAST search technology supporting full text search.
+Worked on development of apps aggregating search across a number of dating sites.
+Developed an extensible, multi-threaded service in C# collecting disparate data from partner feeds to to database (Oracle); ported to run on Linux using Mono.
+Integration with FAST search technology.

 Built downloadable Internet Explorer plugin &quot;search assistant&quot; app, implemented in C++ as Browser Helper Object and Explorer Bar COM objects, its function controlled by remotely fetched XML config.
 Supported automatic silent updates.
 Over ten million downloads/installs; providing significant revenue stream.
 Built Web based real-time reporting system with UI/dashboard tracking downloads, installs, upgrades, uninstalls.

 Implemented .NET based engine for rapid development of Web services to with the retrieve, merge, and transform data from a variety of sources (database, HTTP, filesystem), using XML/XSLT config.

 Lead engineer for Lycos Entertainment.
-Implemented data feeds retrieving raw data from partners (movies, showtimes, theaters, celebrities, musicians, books, news), and to parse/transform and store in database (SQL Server).
-Created re-usable package of scripted COM objects allowing such feeds to be created using via XML config.
-Implemented HTTP/XML based Web API handling front-end queries and full text searches (including SOUNDEX) — retrieving/merging data from a variety of sources.
-Also implemented zipcode/location mapping Web service.
-And implemented a reference Web UI using developed API as a guide for the front-end team.
-Work mostly in VBScript, ASP, C++.
+Implemented apps to retrieve data from partners (movies, showtimes, theaters, celebrities, musicians, books, news), parse/transform, store in database (SQL Server).
+Created re-usable package of COM objects allowing such feeds to be created using via XML config.
+Implemented HTTP/XML based Web API handling front-end queries and full text search (with SOUNDEX) — retrieving/merging data from variety of sources.
+Implemented zipcode/location mapping Web service.
+Implemented reference Web UI using these APIs as guide for UI team.
+Development in VBScript, ASP, XSLT, C++.

 Helped transition "My Lycos" to more flexible, scalable HTTP/XML (SOAP-like) architecture.
 Developed COM components in C++ supporting multiple asynchronous HTTP fetches from single request reducing page latency and improving throughput.
 Implemented Web diagnostic dashboards, UIs, APIs, to monitor performance.
 Implemented much of infrastructure for the first version of "My Lycos".
 Created COM components in C++ retrieving data from various feeds/APIs (weather, stocks, sports, lottery).
 Built the framework for much of "My Lycos" Web front-end used to generate the personalized pages, mostly in ASP.

 <ins>**Intersolv, Framingham, MA | May 1996 – August 1997**</ins> <br />
 Made significant enhancements to and maintained Allegris Foundation (formerly C++/Views, acquired from Liant), an extensible cross-platform C++ class library for desktop UI development.
 Built many UI components, e.g. docking-toolbar, scrolling-window, mostly for Windows and X/Motif (some Mac and OS/2) under UNIX.
 Designed and implemented platform independent windowing geometry management system (similar, interestingly, to the SwiftUI layout machinery).